MMGRec: Multimodal Generative Recommendation with Transformer Model: Introduction

-\item Technically, we propose a multimodal information quantization framework, namely Graph RQ-VAE, which incorporates a popularity token for Rec-ID assignment.
+Overall, the main contributions of our work are three-fold: \begin{itemize}[leftmargin=*] \item We propose MMGRec, a novel Transformer-based recommendation framework that consists of Rec-ID assignment and generation.
+This is the first effort known to us to introduce the generative paradigm into multimodal recommendation. \item Technically, we propose a multimodal information quantization framework, namely Graph RQ-VAE, which incorporates a popularity token for Rec-ID assignment.
 We further design a relation-aware self-attention mechanism within the Transformer architecture for Rec-ID generation. \item We conduct empirical studies on three real-world datasets.
 Extensive results demonstrate that MMGRec achieves state-of-the-art performance with promising inference efficiency.
 The codes are released as a side contribution\footnote{https://github.com/hanliu95/MMGRec.}. \end{itemize}